mirrorps/taler-php/README.md

 );
 ```

-If the order or paths are invalid, a `TalerException` will be thrown.
+If the order or paths are invalid, or if the backend rejects the request (for example HTTP 400, 404, or 409), a `TalerException` will be thrown.
+The exception code contains the HTTP status, and you can inspect structured error details via `$e->getResponseDTO()` if the backend returned a JSON error body.

-Note: The delete operation returns no content on success (HTTP 204).
-If the order doesn't exist or can't be deleted, a `TalerException` will be thrown.

 ### Asynchronous Operations